Fulbright HBCU Institutional Leaders

 My Fulbright experience had a profound effect on me and the way I approach research.
 It gave me a more global perspective and appreciation of diversity across cultures and people.”

-North Carolina Agricultural and Technical State University
+North Carolina A&T State University

 U.S. Student to The United Kingdom, 2013-2014

-HBCUs Form Global Connections Through Fulbright
+HBCUs Form Global Connections Through Fulbright: Past and Present

 Since 1946, the Fulbright Program has given over 400,000 students, scholars, teachers, artists, and professionals from all backgrounds and diverse institutions the opportunity to study, teach, conduct research, exchange ideas, and contribute to finding solutions to complex global challenges.